Skip to main content

 Policy Testing

-You can use the AIDR Sandbox on the Prompt Rules tab to test rules directly where you define them.
+You can test rules directly where you define them using the

 To see how Access Rules and Prompt Rules work together, use the Playground feature on the Application collector details page.
 You can either use an existing Application collector registration or create a new one on the Collectors page.